greeve/gluten-free-recipes/bin/gluten_free_missionary.md

 11. Once the onions are translucent, throw in the cubed chickens.
 Cook lightly, and remove from heat.
 12. Add the meat, onion, and garlic mixture to the coconut curry blend.
 13. Let it cook for about 30 minutes or when the potatoes and chicken are cooked thoroughly (and try not to die of hunger with all that delicious coconut milk aroma in the air!).
+14. Add chicken broth if you like the curry thinner.

 \newpage